pywugate/DetectRS_OMETIFF/README.md

 #### Why do you need DETECTRS_OMETIFF?

-After the acquisition of multi-stack and multi-colour time series images, we need some pre-rocessing.
+After the acquisition of multi-stack and multi-colour time series images, some pre-rocessings need to be done before analysis.

-For example, the animal moving makes the motion correctiion a necessary step; and we need to separate individual Z.
+For example, the animal moving makes the motion correction a necessary step; and we need to separate individual Z for motion correction.

 Users often manually do these tasks in ImageJ, Icy or other softwares: 1. read files, 2. re-order hyper-stack, 3. split, etc.